niloy2019/doggo-app-with-react/README.md

 ## Description :

-     --> First User have to Sugn up with thie credential in this Application .His information will be stored in the localstorage.
+      --> First User have to Sign up with thie credential in this Application .His information will be stored in the localstorage.

-     -->Then,User have to log in to this App using same credentials . this App will validate and login inofrmation with local storage.Login Authentication has been done using token-login .After the login,if he exits the browser.
+      --> Then,User have to log in to this App using same credentials .
+This App will validate and login inofrmation with local storage.Login Authentication has been done using token-login .After the login,if he exits the browser.
-         Next time when the User come App will show him as logged in.
+          Next time when the User come App will show him as logged in.Login session is maintained .

-      -->User can login with using their Google Account .No need to Sign up .
+      --> User can login with using their Google Account .No need to Sign up .
 Application will do oauth verification of the User and will redirect to the Home Page.
+For Google Login purpose 'react-google-login' package has been used.

-      -->After that It will redirect to the Home Page ,Where All the breeds of Dogs and their small Images will be Displayed to the User.and one log out butoon will be displayed.
+      --> After that It will redirect to the Home Page ,Where All the breeds of Dogs and their small Images will be Displayed to the User.and one log out butoon will be displayed.

-      --> If User Clicks  any breeds .It will Redirect to a page where User can see see the image of Dog in detail. one change button will be there .Whenerver user clicks the "Change" button ,Randomly mages of that particular breed will be shown.
+      --> If User Clicks  any breeds .It will Redirect to a page where User can see see the image of Dog in detail.
+          In this page Random image of that breed will generate by clicking the "change" button

       -->  User cannot route with the help of URL .Authenticaton has been done.

+      --> Log out button is there to log out from the Google Account .

                    Thats all aboout this App .
 Hosting link and the sample image of the App is given below.